dvho/MBTI-web-app/README.md

-# Fluid-Choice Myers-Briggs Type Indicator (MBTI)
+# Continuous-Choice Myers-Briggs Type Indicator (MBTI)
 This project demonstrates React in a gamut of use cases.
-The Fluid-Choice _Myers-Briggs Type Indicator_ is my modern adaptation of the iconic Forced-Choice _Myers-Briggs Type Indicator_ used ubiquitously throughout the world.
-My adaptation features the ability to answer questions "fluidly" within a continuous range between 0-100 rather than starkly between two forced choices, as in the original.
+The Continuous-Choice _Myers-Briggs Type Indicator_ is my modern adaptation of the iconic Forced-Choice _Myers-Briggs Type Indicator_ used ubiquitously throughout the world.
+My adaptation features the ability to answer questions continuously within a range between 0-100 rather than starkly between two forced choices, as in the original.

 _________________________

 #### How to Use
 * Scroll through the questions and slide sliders left and right according to your preferences.
-* Do not over-analyze the questions, answer quickly and keep scrolling.
+* Do not over-analyze the questions.
+Answer quickly and honestly, and keep scrolling.
 * Answer questions “the way you are,” not “the way you’d like to be seen by others."
 _________________________